 Concomitance of flows is a condition of continuity.
 The absence of normative concomitance constitutes a slowdown or break in the action.

-The quantity of a product flow is the numerator in dQ/dt or ΔQ/dt.
-A moving together with respect to time is expressed in a full ratio of so much or so many per standard interval .
+The quantity of a product flow in an interval is the numerator in dQ/dt or ΔQ/Δt.
+The moving together with respect to time is expressed in the abstract ratio of so much or so many per standard interval .
+Not , however, that in Lonergan’s notation Q is used to denote a rate of flow.

-So, assuming a constant price, a velocity which is to keep pace with another velocity is expressed as d(PQ)/dt = PdQ/dt or Δ(PQ)/Δt = PΔQ/Δt with PQ representing a sum of money, P representing price, and Q representing a quantity of units of material or service.
+So, assuming a constant price, an acceleration, which is to keep pace with another acceleration, is expressed as d(PQ)/dt = PdQ/dt or Δ(PQ)/Δt = PΔQ/Δt with PQ representing a sum of money, P representing price, and Q representing a rate of flow of a quantity of units of material or service.

 - the synonymity of “keeping in step” and “concomitance”

-- that any systematic divergence from concomitance brings automatic correctives to work
+- that any systematic divergence from concomitance of comcomitandal flows brings automatic correctives to work

-- that in a system composed of a basic and a surplus circuit, the concomitance of respective incomes with outlay and expenditure is identical with the adjustment of the rate of saving to the requirements of the productive process
+- that in a system composed of a basic and a surplus circuit, the velocitous or accelerative concomitance within each respective circuit of respective Incomes with Outlay and Expenditure is identical with the adjustment of the rate of saving to the requirements of the productive process

 - that the concomitance of the two flows of a product and its purchase moneys is the condition of constant exchange value, and

-- the truism or absoluteness of supply matching demand and demand matching supply because of their mutuality in an exchange interaction.
+- the truism or absoluteness of supply matching demand and demand matching supply because of their mutuality- they are merely two aspects of a single exchange – in an exchange interaction.
 A transaction is constituted by the exchange of something demanded-purchased and sold-supplied.
 In the sense that a) what is not yet sold is still under process because it has not yet exited the process, and b) no matter how much something is desired, if it is not bought it has not been supplied, in that sense it is a truism that actual supply and demand are conjoined and unitary.

-Concomitance is a condition of continuity, dynamic equilibrium, circuit acceleration, and stable prices.
+Concomitance is a condition of continuity, dynamic equilibrium, normative circuit acceleration, and stable prices.
 Again,

 …: two types of firms implies two interdependent circuits, and two types of income; and continuity within and among the interdependencies necessitates concomitance.